haxsaw/actuator/Tutorial.md

 #dependency in
 with_dependencies( t1 & t2 & t3 & t4 & t5 )
 with_dependencies( t1 | t4 )
-#the same, but after fixing your original mistake
+#the same, but after fixing your original oversight
 with_dependencies( (t1 | t4) & t2 & t3 & t5 )
 ```

-As we can see, dependency expressions can be arbitrarily nested, and the expressions can be layered on additively
+As we can see, dependency expressions can be arbitrarily nested, and the expressions can be layered on additively to create complex relationships that can't be expression in a single expression.

 Each of th